 Currently, you can only put soft plastics in the yellow bin if you live in some parts of New South Wales.
 And this only applies if you have signed up to a soft plastics recycling program.
 Or if there is a home collection program that takes soft plastics waste and other harder to recycle items to recycling centres.

-The main processing pathway of soft plastics in Australia has been the REDcycle program[Link will open in a new window].
+The main processing pathway of soft plastics in Australia has been the REDcycle program.

 Many Australians were collecting their soft plastics and dropping them off at their local Woolworths and Coles supermarkets, as part of the recycling program.
 REDcycle proved very popular, with five million post-consumer plastic items collected a day.